Electron100/essrpc/README.md

 # Electron's Super Simple RPC (ESSRPC)
-ESSRPC is a lightweight RPC library which aims to enable RPC calls as transparently as possible through calls to ordinary trait methods.
+ESSRPC is a lightweight RPC library for Rust which aims to enable RPC calls as transparently as possible through calls to ordinary trait methods.

 +  Allows ordinary calls to trait methods to call an implementation across an RPC boundary (in another process, across the network, etc)
 +  Is agnostic to the